operator-framework/community-operators/docs/testing-operators.md

 operator-courier verify --ui_validate_io my-operator/
 ```

 If there is no output, the bundle passed `operator-courier` validation.
 If there are errors, your bundle will not work.
-If there are warning we still encourage you to fix them before proceeding to the next step.
+If there are warnings we still encourage you to fix them before proceeding to the next step.

 ### Push to quay.io

 The Operator metadata in it's bundle format will be uploaded into your namespace in [quay.io](http://quay.io).

-> The value for `PACKAGE_NAME` *must* be the same as in the operator's `*package.yaml` file and the operator bundle directory name.
+The value for `PACKAGE_NAME` **must** be the same as in the operator's `*package.yaml` file and the operator bundle directory name.
 Assuming it is `my-operator`, this can be found by running `cat my-operator/*.package.yaml`.

 > The `PACKAGE_VERSION` is entirely up for you to decide.
 Best practice is it coincides with your Operator version.